yannTrm/machine_learning_course/courses/1_regression.md

 In the next section, we will explore "Exponential and Logarithmic Models" in non-linear regression.
 If you have any questions or specific examples you'd like to discuss regarding polynomial regression, please let me know, and we can dive deeper into those topics.

+### Exponential and Logarithmic Models 🌿

+Exponential and logarithmic regression models are essential when dealing with data that exhibits exponential growth or decay or follows a logarithmic trend.
+In this section, we will explore both types of models, their mathematical formulations, and their practical applications.

+#### Exponential Regression

+**Mathematical Formulation:**
+Exponential regression models data using an exponential function:

+$$
+y = ab^x + \epsilon
+$$

+Where:
+- $y$ is the target variable.
+- $x$ is the input feature.
+- $a$ is the scale factor.
+- $b$ is the base of the exponential function.
+- $\epsilon$ represents the error term.

+**Applications:**
+Exponential regression is commonly used in scenarios such as:

+- Modeling population growth.
+- Analyzing the spread of diseases.
+- Predicting the decay of radioactive substances.
+- Studying the growth of investments.

+#### Logarithmic Regression

+**Mathematical Formulation:**
+Logarithmic regression models data using a logarithmic function:

+$$
+y = a \ln(x) + b + \epsilon
+$$

+Where:
+- $y$ is the target variable.
+- $x$ is the input feature.
+- $a$ and $b$ are coefficients.
+- $\ln(x)$ is the natural logarithm of $x$.
+- $\epsilon$ represents the error term.

+**Applications:**
+Logarithmic regression is applied in various fields, including:

+- Analyzing the relationship between variables that change at different rates.
+- Modeling the diminishing returns in economics.
+- Describing the relationship between the concentration of a substance and its effect.

+These non-linear regression models are valuable when linear models cannot capture the underlying patterns in the data.
+In the following subsection, we will explore "Logistic Regression" if applicable.
+If you have specific questions or examples related to exponential or logarithmic regression, please feel free to ask, and we can delve deeper into those topics.

+### Logistic Regression 📉

+Logistic regression is a widely used non-linear regression technique primarily employed for binary classification problems.
+It models the probability of a binary outcome as a function of the input features.
+In this section, we will explore logistic regression, its mathematical formulation, and practical applications.

+#### Mathematical Formulation

+Logistic regression models the log-odds of the probability of the positive class:

+$$
+\log\left(\frac{p}{1-p}\right) = \beta_0 + \beta_1x_1 + \beta_2x_2 + \ldots + \beta_nx_n
+$$

+Where:
+- $p$ is the probability of the positive class.
+- $x_1, x_2, \ldots, x_n$ are the input features.
+- $\beta_0, \beta_1, \beta_2, \ldots, \beta_n$ are the coefficients.
+- The logistic function $f(x) = \frac{1}{1 + e^{-x}}$ transforms the linear combination into probabilities.

+#### Applications

+Logistic regression is commonly used in various fields, including:

+- **Medical Diagnostics:** Predicting disease outcomes or patient conditions.
+- **Finance:** Assessing the likelihood of loan defaults or fraud.
+- **Marketing:** Identifying potential customers for a product or service.
+- **Natural Language Processing:** Text classification tasks such as spam detection.

+Logistic regression is particularly useful when the relationship between input features and the binary outcome is not linear but can be captured by a sigmoid-shaped curve.

+#### Logistic Regression vs. Linear Regression

+Unlike linear regression, logistic regression models a probability and uses the logistic function to transform linear combinations into probabilities.
+Linear regression, on the other hand, predicts a continuous target variable.

+In the next section, we will explore "Other Non-Linear Models."
+If you have specific questions or examples related to logistic regression, please feel free to ask, and we can delve deeper into those topics.

+### Other Non-Linear Models 🔄

+Non-linear regression encompasses a wide range of models beyond polynomial, exponential, logarithmic, and logistic regression.
+In this section, we will explore some other non-linear regression models, providing insights into their mathematical formulations and practical applications.

+#### Spline Regression

+**Mathematical Formulation:**
+Spline regression uses piecewise continuous functions to approximate complex relationships.
+It involves dividing the dataset into intervals and fitting separate polynomials within each interval.

+Spline functions are represented as a combination of basis functions:

+$$
+f(x) = \beta_0 + \beta_1B_1(x) + \beta_2B_2(x) + \ldots + \beta_kB_k(x)
+$$

+Where:
+- $f(x)$ is the spline function.
+- $\beta_0, \beta_1, \ldots, \beta_k$ are coefficients.
+- $B_1(x), B_2(x), \ldots, B_k(x)$ are basis functions.

+**Applications:**
+Spline regression is commonly used in fields where data relationships are complex and non-linear, such as:

+- **Geophysics:** Modeling variations in geological data.
+- **Image Processing:** Smoothing images and noise reduction.
+- **Economics:** Analyzing economic trends with nonlinear patterns.

+#### Kernel Regression

+**Mathematical Formulation:**
+Kernel regression employs kernel functions to model non-linear patterns and smooth noisy data.
+The estimated target value for a given input point is a weighted average of nearby data points.

+$$
+\hat{y}(x) = \frac{\sum_{i=1}^{n} K(x - x_i)y_i}{\sum_{i=1}^{n} K(x - x_i)}
+$$

+Where:
+- $\hat{y}(x)$ is the estimated target value.
+- $x_i$ and $y_i$ are data points.
+- $K$ is the kernel function.

+**Applications:**
+Kernel regression is used in various fields, including:

+- **Machine Vision:** Smoothing and enhancing images.
+- **Finance:** Estimating stock prices with non-linear patterns.
+- **Environmental Science:** Predicting pollution levels with complex dependencies.

+These are just a few examples of the many non-linear regression models available.
+The choice of model depends on the specific problem and the underlying data patterns.

+In the following sections, we will delve into more advanced topics related to non-linear regression.
+If you have specific questions or examples related to any of these non-linear models, please let me know, and we can explore them further.